 Our lives are speaking to us all the time.

-They are telling about what we can do really well and what it is we want to do with our lives to make a difference, somewhere, and the decisions we need to take towards this.
-Often these things come to us as whispers.
+They are telling about what we can do really well, how we flourish, and even what it is we want to do with our lives to make a difference for someone, somewhere.
+I call these whispers.
 Almost too quiet to notice.
 And we don’t have enough time to stop and listen.

-Some years ago I was in a small mentoring event.
-Strangers at first, we had grown to value each other over our days together.
-As we were about to end the time together, I had a thought to ask each person to write something to encourage me.
-One by one they wrote a whisper into a notebook I still have.
+Some years ago, I was in a small mentoring event.
+Though strangers at first, we had grown to value each other over our days together.
+As we were about to end the time, I had a thought to ask each person to write something to encourage me.
+One by one they wrote a whisper in a notebook I still have.
 This was for me when the idea of our lives whispering became clear to me.
 It helped me to see how I was trying to be a dreamwhisperer to people I met.

-This involves listening to the whispers coming from a person’s life.
-Perhaps they don’t even hear the significance of something they are saying or feeling.
+I listen for the whispers coming from a person’s life.
+Perhaps those I’m listening to don’t even hear the significance of something they are saying or feeling.
 I try to “amplify” it, pointing out what may be important for them to see and touch and feel.

 We can all be dreamwhisperers.